Deployment

 Create flapi.yaml:

-project_description: My flAPI deployment
+project-description: My flAPI deployment

 template:

-path: '/config/sqls' # Path to SQL templates
+path: '/config/sqls' # Path to SQL templates and endpoint configs

 connections: